wvdlaan/todomvc/README.md

             (str "Clear completed (" completed ")")))
 ```

-This defines a button that will only by included in the UI if the number of `completed` items
+This defines a button that will only by included in the UI if the number of
-is larger than zero.
+`completed` items is larger than zero.
 If the button is clicked transaction `[:clear-completed]` is
 pushed on the `core.async` channel.

 Again, you can check this in the elements-tab of your browser.
-Add an item, mark it as completed
+Add an item, mark it as completed and do _inspect element_ on the
-and do _inspect element_ on the `Clear completed (1)` button that appears in the bottom right of
+`Clear completed (1)` button that appears in the bottom right of the UI.
-the UI.
-This element shows up exactly were it is defined in `render.cljs`, at the end of `footer`.
+This element shows up exactly were it is defined in `render.cljs`,
+at the end of `footer`.

 You will not see the `:onClick` in the browser.
-This is because events are handled in the
+This is because events are handled in the React virtual dom.
-virtual dom of React.
 For Chrome you can install _React Developer Tools_.
-This will give you an extra Development Tool tab with React specific information like, eg,
+This will give you an extra Development Tool tab with React specific
-the event handlers.
+information like, eg, the event handlers.

 ## Quiescent components